Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### 2.1.2 SRL Web service
 ### Current Status
-- Schema Changes for School Based Data intake deployed to DEV
+- Schema Changes for School Based Data intake deployed to DEV.
+However business confirmed that they want to use the existing County School dictionary that is used in Client Service API.

 ### Next Steps
 - Add School Based data into Dictionary Service